 Lirentelimab targets Siglec-8, an inhibitory receptor expressed selectively on mast cells and eosinophils, two types of white blood cells that are widely distributed in the body and play a central role in the inflammatory response.
-Binding of lirentelimab (AK002) to Siglec-8 results in rapid and sustained depletion of eosinophils via antibody dependent cellular cytotoxicity (ADCC) and inhibition of mast cells via multiple stimuli including IL-33, TSLP, IgE, MRGPRX-2, TLR and others.
+Binding of lirentelimab (AK002) to Siglec-8 results in rapid and sustained depletion of eosinophils via antibody dependent cellular cytotoxicity and inhibition of mast cells via multiple stimuli including interleukin-33 ("IL-33"), thymic stromal lymphopoietin ("TSLP"), immunoglobulin E ("IgE"), mass-related G protein-coupled receptor-X2 ("MRGPR-X2"), toll-like receptor ("TLR") and others.
 Inappropriately activated mast cells and eosinophils have been identified as key drivers in a number of severe diseases affecting the skin, lungs, gastrointestinal tract, eyes and other organs.
 We are currently developing lirentelimab for the treatment of atopic dermatitis, chronic spontaneous urticaria and potentially other indications.

-Lirentelimab has completed an open label Phase 2a clinical trial including patients with chronic spontaneous urticaria and patients with omalizumab refractory urticaria.
-Chronic spontaneous urticaria ("CSU") is a debilitating skin condition characterized by frequent and unpredictable eruption of hives, severe itching and swelling.
+Lirentelimab has completed an open label Phase 2a chronic urticaria trial that included patients with chronic spontaneous urticaria ("CSU") including patients with omalizumab refractory CSU.
+CSU is a debilitating skin condition characterized by frequent and unpredictable eruption of hives, severe itching and swelling.
 Based on the promising symptom improvements reported in the Phase 2a study we initiated a randomized, double-blind, placebo-controlled Phase 2b trial of subcutaneous ("SC") lirentelimab in patients with CSU.
-Topline data is expected from the Phase 2b study of SC lirentelimab in patients with CSU in the latter half of the fourth quarter of 2023 to the first quarter of 2024.
+We have completed enrollment in the Phase 2b study of SC lirentelimab in patients with CSU and topline data from that study is expected in the latter half of the fourth quarter of 2023 to the first quarter of 2024.

 Lirentelimab has also completed clinical studies in severe allergic conjunctivitis, indolent systemic mastocytosis, eosinophilic gastritis ("EG") and/or eosinophilic duodenitis ("EoD"), and eosinophilic esophagitis ("EoE").
 Based on promising observations in these studies in patients with comorbid atopic dermatitis, we initiated a randomized, double-blind, placebo-controlled Phase 2 clinical trial of SC lirentelimab in adult patients with moderate-to-severe atopic dermatitis.
 Atopic dermatitis is a chronic pruritic inflammatory condition that is characterized by dry, red, itchy patches of skin.
-Topline data expected from the Phase 2 study of SC lirentelimab in patients with atopic dermatitis in the latter half of the fourth quarter of 2023 to the first quarter of 2024.
+We have completed enrollment in the Phase 2 study of SC lirentelimab in patients with atopic dermatitis and topline data from that study is expected in the latter half of the fourth quarter of 2023 to the first quarter of 2024.